Recruiting notes: Most of the IndyStar Junior All-Stars haven't chosen colleges

 ...

-Which schools lie the most about player's heights?--Run The Floor
+Which schools lie the most about player's heights?--

 But the Portsmouth Invitational (PIT) just happened, which is an event where college seniors get to work out and play games in front of NBA scouts.
 And NBA scouts aren't interested in accounting shenanigans, they want to understand their product.
 So they measure players in bare feet.